CyberMiles/blog/content/post/20190607-giveaway4-en.md

 ---
-title: "Win a pass to DeveloperWeekNewYork each"
+title: "Win a pass to DeveloperWeek New York each"
 date: 2019-06-07T15:30:23+08:00
 draft: false
 tags: ["e-commerce","dapp"]
 categories: ["en"]
 ---

-The FairPlay Dapp, launched on 4th of June, empowers anyone to create and take part in product promotions and giveaways.
-With over a thousand Daily Active Users (DAUs) according to Google Analytics, the FairPlay DApp is already amoung the most  popular DApps in all of blockchains.
+The FairPlay Dapp, launched on 4th of June, empowers anyone to create and take part in online raffles, giveaways for product promotions etc. With over a thousand Daily Active Users (DAUs) according to Google Analytics, the FairPlay DApp is already amoung the most  popular DApps in all of blockchains.

 The FairPlay Smart Contracts and search engine are key technology milestones to CyberMiles' decentralized e-commerce marketplace.
 Read more about it [here](https://twitter.com/cybermiles/status/1136200489995911169?s=21).